• Skip to primary navigation

 Rolling out garibaldi dough on a floured white surface using a white rolling pin.

-Brush one half of the dough with egg white then evenly spread on the drained fruit.
+Brush one half of the dough with egg white, then evenly spread the drained fruit.
 Place the second half of the dough on top.
 Dust with more flour if the dough feels sticky.
 If the dough starts to break up when you are lifting it, use your fingertips to push it back together.
 This is a rustic biscuit that is very forgiving!

 Two rectangles of dairy free garibaldi biscuits dough.
 The one on the right is covered with dried fruit.